Ciara Roche

 About Me

-Originally from New Jersey, Ciara was a multi-time state champion in distances from the 800 to 3200 meters and national title winner in the 4×800.
+Originally from New Jersey, Ciara was a multi-time state champion in distances from the 800 to 3200 meters and was the national title winner in the 4×800.
 She competed as a collegiate runner at Cornell University, specializing in the 800 meters, and will be inducted into her high school’s Hall of Fame this year.
-Her own experience navigating a wide range of orthopedic injuries as a competitive runner sparked her interest in understanding the root cause of injuries and how to address the driver rather than just the symptoms.
+Her personal experience navigating a wide range of orthopedic injuries as a competitive runner sparked her interest in understanding the root cause of injuries and how to address the driver rather than just the symptoms.